artstorm/ios-app-icon-appearance/README.md

 3.  **Verify in Xcode (Xcode 16+):**

-    - Open your generated `.xcodeproj` or `.xcworkspace` file in Xcode.
+    - Open your generated `.xcodeproj` file in Xcode.
-    - Navigate to your project target's settings (usually by selecting the project name in the Project Navigator, then selecting your app target under "TARGETS").
+    - Navigate to the `Unity-iPhone` folder in the Project Navigator (left sidebar).
-    - Go to the `General` tab.
+    - Open the `Images` asset catalog.
-    - In the "App Icons and Launch Screen" section, the "App Icons Source" should be `AppIcon`.
+    - In the list of assets within the catalog, select `AppIcon`.
-    - Click on the arrow next to `AppIcon` (or select the `Assets.xcassets` → `AppIcon` in the Project Navigator).
+    - You should directly see the editor for `AppIcon` now showing the **"Any Appearance"**, **"Dark"**, and **"Tinted"** wells as the primary input method.
-    - You should see a single 1024x1024 "iOS App Icon" slot.
-If you click it, the inspector will show the "Any Appearance", "Dark", and "Tinted" wells, populated with the icons you assigned in Unity (using their original filenames).
+    - Verify that these wells are populated with the respective icons you assigned in Unity.

 ![Xcode App Icons](https://raw.githubusercontent.com/artstorm/ios-app-icon-appearance/main/.github/readme/xcode-app-icons.png)
 _Caption: Example of the AppIcon set in Xcode, showing the variants._